jenova-marie/ninshubur/README.md

 ## 👑 Adding (or Removing) a Priestess

-When a new High Priestess joins the order and consents to having her teaching archived — or when an existing Priestess revokes consent — Ninshubur needs to know.
+When a new High Priestess joins the order and consents to having her teaching archived — or when an existing Priestess revokes consent — 𒀭Ninshubur needs to know.
 The configuration change is just two lines in `.env`.
 Capturing (or removing) her **historical** messages then takes a multi-step workflow because the data lives in two places: PostgreSQL and Qdrant.

 This section walks through both directions.